Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

 Each commit message should look like the following format:
 `<type>: <description>`
 * `<type>`: Indicates the purpose of the commit.
 The following types should be used:
-  * "feat" for feature implementation, these commits contain the necessary code changes for the new feature
+  * "feat" for feature implementation, these commits contain the necessary code changes for the new feature.
-  * "test" for test implementation, changes regarding JUnit and/or Python tests
+  * "test" for test implementation, changes regarding JUnit and/or Python tests.
-  * "docs" for documentation update, this should include JavaDoc at least for the public methods, and feature documentation
+  * "docs" for documentation update, this should include JavaDoc at least for the public methods, and feature documentation.
   * Other types can be used if needed: "build", "fix", "ci", etc. Please see the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) documentation for more info.
 * `<description>`: A clear, brief description of the change.